easttennesseecc-star/Q-Top-Dog-IDE/QUICK_ADD_LLM_CREDENTIALS.md

 2. Click "Get API Key"
 3. Click "Create API key in new Google AI Studio"
 4. **Copy the key** (starts with `AIzaSy`)
-5. In Q-IDE → Auth tab → Find "Google" or "Gemini"
+5. In Top Dog → Auth tab → Find "Google" or "Gemini"
 6. Paste the key, click Save
 7. Go to Roles tab, assign to "Q Assistant"
 8. ✓ Done!